Preparing Transformational Leaders

 The 1980s began with a major change in the corporate structure of Anna Maria College when the Sisters of Saint Anne relinquished to the College its existing charter and degree-granting authority.
 On April 13, 1980, a newly formed Board of Trustees met with the incumbent Board and the independent corporation was begun.
 The campus continued to expand with the construction of the Mondor-Eagen Library and the Fuller Activities Center.
 The College also celebrated its 40th anniversary and continued to move forward and complete successful accreditation reviews with NECHE (formally NEASC).

-The 1990s began with the opening of Zecco Performing Arts Center, which helped Anna Maria College celebrate both its 45th and 50th anniversaries.
+The 1990s began with the opening of Zecco Performing Arts Center, which became a central site for productions, seminars, and community events.
 Beyond bricks and mortar, the College needed to address the various changes occurring in the marketplace during this decade.
-AMC entered into a partnership with IBM, which helped to jump start its efforts to purchase, wire and install state-of-the-art computer technology that would provide efficiencies in operations and in the classroom and keep AMC on the forefront of change.
+Anna Maria College entered into a partnership with IBM, which helped to jump-start its efforts to purchase and install the necessary technology to provide operational efficiencies in the classroom and keep the College on the forefront of change.

-In the early 2000s, the College hosted a re-dedication of its newly designed chapel in recognition of Sr. Bernadette Madore, AMC’s fourth president and celebrated its heroes at a 60th anniversary gala.
+In the early 2000s, the College hosted a re-dedication of its newly designed chapel in recognition of Sr. Bernadette Madore, the College’s fourth president and celebrated its heroes at a 60th anniversary gala.
 With its rich tradition and solid roots in quality Catholic education, Anna Maria College continued to see its hard work over the years come to fruition.
 In 2007, led by visionary board members and administrators, the College developed a Strategic Plan: Excellence at Anna Maria College, which continues to guide the growth of the institution.
-In five short years, AMC opened up three new residence halls, enrolled a record-setting class of 494 students, launched a football team, installed an all-purpose athletic field and completed another successful NEASC review.
-The College’s 65th anniversary was celebrated as the campus’ growth and expansion continued with new academic and co-curricular programs.
+In five short years, Anna Maria opened up three new residence halls, enrolled a record-setting class of 494 students, launched a football team, installed an all-purpose athletic field, and completed another successful NEASC review.
+The College’s 65th anniversary was celebrated as the campus’ growth and expansion continued with new academic and cocurricular programs.

 Extending Our Branches